Royal Palace of Mari: Puzur-Ishtar

-The statue of Puzur-Ishtar once stood in one of the sanctuaries of the Palace of Zimri-Lim, but was discovered in the museum of Nebuchadrezzar’s palace at Babylon (604-562 B.C.E).
+The statue of Puzur-Ishtar once stood in one of the sanctuaries of the Palace of Zimri-Lim, but was discovered in the museum of Nebuchadrezzar’s palace at Babylon.
 The inscription on the hem of the statue’s skirt mentions Puzur-Ishtar, sakkanakku of Mari, and also mentions his brother the priest Milaga.
 Horned caps are usually limited to divine representations in Mesopotamian art but they do not occur on depictions of kings during the Ur III period, therefore it is considered that perhaps the horns of divinity on Puzur-Ishtar’s cap qualified him (to the Babylonian soldiers) as a god to be carted home as the ultimate symbol of their victory over the people of Mari.

 Ishtup-Ilum

 The Statue of Ishtup-Ilum is made of basalt and was found in room 65 of the palace.
-The inscription on his shoulder identifies this man as a governor (sakkanakku) of Mari during the early second millennium B.C.E.
-Ishtup-Ilum was known for his lavish gifts to the Ishtar temple, the temple of the popular goddess of fertility, love, war, and sex.
+The inscription on his shoulder identifies this man as a governor (sakkanakku) of Mari during the early second millennium BC Ishtup-Ilum was known for his lavish gifts to the Ishtar temple, the temple of the popular goddess of fertility, love, war, and sex.
 The height of the statue is 1.52 meters.
 The statue is now in the Aleppo Museum.